wizeline/react-apprenticeship/topics/cleancode/readme.md

 <br />

 ## Comments
+- does and don'ts
+- Include commented out code.

 <br />

 ## Refactor example
 - Make an example refactor on the live session where we apply all.